Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Requirements

-Looking to a particular portion of the universe where there's only the void.
+Mod The Spire 3.8.3+ and BaseMod 5.8.0+.

 # Installation

-Just imagine it :D
+Download the .jar in the latest release, then add it to the mods folder in the Slay The Spire folder (if you already installed Mod The Spire, if not, do that first).

 # Credits/Acknowledgments

-Fruitstrike (https://github.com/gskleres), because all the topic titles from the first version of this README were copied from his FruityMod-StS repository xD daviscook477 (https://github.com/daviscook477) for his guide (https://github.com/daviscook477/BaseMod/wiki/Starting-Your-Mod) STREET FIGHTER is a registered trademark of CAPCOM U.S.A., INC.
+Fruitstrike (https://github.com/gskleres), because all the topic titles from the first version of this README were copied from his FruityMod-StS repository xD

+daviscook477 (https://github.com/daviscook477) for his guide (https://github.com/daviscook477/BaseMod/wiki/Starting-Your-Mod)
+STREET FIGHTER is a registered trademark of CAPCOM U.S.A., INC.

 # Special Thanks

-1. Thanks for MegaCrit, the makes from SlayTheSpire, because the game is awesome and they are cool with mods of their game :D
+To MegaCrit, the makes from SlayTheSpire, because the game is awesome and they are cool with mods of their game :D

 # Art Assets

 None so far.

 # Notes For Contributors

+(...ok, I really have to add something here later.)

+# See Also

 (...ok, I really have to add something here later.)